Sidewalk Labs: Google has created an online empire by measuring everything: clikcs, GPS coordinates, visits, traffic, etc.

 Once the company delivers the project, it plans to expand the regeneration of the entire area occupying an area of 800 acres.

 It will be Google's neighborhood, built from scratch.
-Sidewalk Labs promises to integrate all kinds of sensors everywhere, recording all information about traffic flow, noise levels, air quality, usage energy, travel and waste.
+Sidewalk Labs promises to integrate every kind of sensors everywhere, recording all traffic flow information, noise levels, air quality, energy use, travel and waste.

 The cameras will help the company collect data to answer much more vague questions: Did the residents using a particular clinic get sick in a flu season?
 Is this corner the best place to create a grocery store?
 Will it work with local buyers or others coming from a different neighborhood?